Can soil carbon help fund rangeland management?

 Research Objective #3: Compare the accuracy of conventional soil analysis methodologies with a new technology, MIR spectroscopy.

 Initial and limited academic tests of the MIR technology found it to be within the accuracy needed to satisfy C-marketplace protocols but it has yet to be tested on diverse soil types.
 Nonetheless, MIR spectroscopy is currently used by the NRCS Kellogg Soil Survey Laboratory (KSSL) and a small number of NRCS Field Offices for internal research purposes.
 It is not, however, available to the general public as a method for SOC analysis either through NRCS facilities or commercial laboratories that employ the conventional dry combustion methodology.
-This is because the technology is relatively new and requires region-specific calibration to yield accurate predictions.
-Though the NRCS KSSL does not make their instruments publicly accessible, they do make their vast MIR and reference data libraries public, this, enabling an entity with an MIR spectrometer to feasibly calibrate it to their project site.
+This is because the technology is relatively new and requires region-specific calibration and validation to yield accurate predictions.
+Though the NRCS KSSL does not make their instruments publicly accessible, they do make their vast MIR and reference data libraries public, thus, enabling an entity with an MIR spectrometer to feasibly calibrate it to their project site.

-Our partnership with the NRCS Price, UT Field Office on a Dynamic Soil Property project enabled us to access a low-throughput MIR spectrometer located at the Missoula, MT Area Office.
+In YR1, our partnership with the NRCS Price, UT Field Office on a Dynamic Soil Property project enabled us to access a Alpha II MIR spectrometer - low-throughput spectrometer - located at the Missoula, MT Area Office.
 Our partnership provided us with the opportunity to gain proficiency with the instrument and the foundational knowledge needed to operate it.
-We analyzed a subset of our soil samples for SOC on an MIR spectrometer in YR1, and are continuing to contribute to the small body of work examining the efficacy of this technology thus ensuring its ability to serve as a cheaper and easier alternative to conventional dry combustion.
+We analyzed a subset of our samples for SOC on this MIR spectrometer in YR1.

 Soil Analyses